 During a Six Sigma project at an information technology (IT) department, there are many good reasons why a process or a system needs to change.
 There also are a few bad reasons – bad, but unavoidable.
 It’s up to the…

 The same methods (Lean Six Sigma) which transformed manufacturing and transactional processes into smooth, high efficiency processes also will work in software and IT, if adapted to recognize the differences in these processes.

 A basic-yet-powerful set of metrics gets to the heart of measuring organizational efficiency and effectiveness in software and IT organizations.
 These metrics also facilitate effective application of Six Sigma in software and IT organizations.

-Although the availability numbers IT providers give might be numerically correct, they may not be a true representation of the real business situation.
-For more accurate predictions, use the outside in and rolled throughput approaches.
+Although IT reported values for application availability might be numerically correct, they may not be a true representation of the situation.
+For more accurate predictions, use outside-in and rolled-throughput approaches.

 Information technology businesses can create better service level agreements (SLAs) by using a more scientific approach than just negotiating with their customers.
 Yet the method is not complex and it does not require a Six Sigma deployment.

 Six Sigma is used effectively in manufacturing, service, financial and educational settings to improve processes and achieve time and cost benefits by eliminating waste and inefficiencies.
 With a little adaptation, Six Sigma can do the same for IT departments.